-Canadian at Par Grants
+Canadian Grants

-Canadian students will receive a grant that is equal to the exchange differential as of May 1st preceding the academic year.
-The grant will be calculated based on the balance due for tuition, fees, room and board minus all grants and scholarships.
+Canadian students will receive a \$4,000 grant to assist with the exchange differential.
 The student must be a matriculated, full-time student who is a Canadian citizen and whose residence is in Canada.

 Houghton College Matching Scholarships